cbepxbeo/page-viewer/README.md

 UIPageViewController adapted for use in SwiftUi AnyView

-## Version 2 changes
+## Version 2.0.0 changes
-- Reactive modifiers.
+- Reactive modifiers
 - New display and transition logic
 - Delegate to receive events
 - External controller for software control of transitions